youngflee/youngflee.github.io/_posts/2016-10-01-power-of-story.md

 - _The Third Man: 9/10_
 - _Goldfinger: 6.5/10_

-_I really enjoyed all of them (except for maybe Goldfinger…).
-I'll try to write up my thoughts on all of them eventually, but in the meantime, here's an essay I wrote about stories._<br /> <br /><br /><br />
+_I have watched a couple of other movies in the meantime (Primer, Edge of Tomorrow, There Will Be Blood), but I haven't a ton of time to dedicate to this one-movie-a-day endeavor.
+Turns out, it's actually really hard fitting all those movies into a daily schedule!
+I'll try to write up my thoughts on all of them eventually, but to hold you over in the meantime, here's an essay I wrote about stories._<br /> <br /><br /><br />

 <p style="text-align: center; font-weight: 500">•</p>